Seneca-ICTOER/OPS705/docs/Labs/lab2.md

     ```

 ### Part 3: Adding a Firewall Rule for the Custom SSH Port
-(Image:Ops705_sshd_custom_rule.png - Figure 9: Adding a firewall rule for our new SSH custom port.)

 As mentioned, we want to change what port the system uses to allow incoming SSH connections.
 To do that, we have to add an extra rule to our firewall to allow it through:
 1. Review your current rules for reference: